-The practice is owned by an individual who is the principal dentist there.
-They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The registered manager at Western Road dental Practice was the principal dentist.

-On the day of inspection we collected 28 CQC comment cards filled in by patients and spoke with two other patients.
+On the day of inspection we collected 36 CQC comment cards filled in by patients and spoke with three other patients.
 This information gave us a positive view of the practice.

-During the inspection we spoke with the principal dentist, one associate dentist and two dental nurses.
-We also spoke with two patients.
+During the inspection we spoke with the both principal dentists, one associate dentist, one dental hygienist, two dental nurses and the receptionist.
 We looked at practice policies and procedures and other records about how the service is managed.

-The practice is open between 8am and 515pm on Mondays and Wednesdays, between 8am and 5.30pm on Tuesdays and Thursdays and between 8am and 5pm on Fridays.
+The practice is open between 8am and 6.30pm on Mondays, between 8am and 4.30pm on Tuesdays, 8am and 7pm on Wednesdays and Thursdays, between 8am and 1pm on Fridays and 8am to 2pm on Saturdays.